BigPolarBear1/factorization/README.md

 Update: After doing some testing and thinking today.
 I dont believe sieving is the correct approach for find_same2 ... just got to be more deliberate trying to find these near identical smooths by using the fact that those different factors show up in the k variable (the multiples of N).
 Anyway... it is the final thing that needs to be figured out somehow now.

 Update: I guess if we have i.e x^2+b\*x-N\*k then multiplying root x and multiplying k basically shifts the entire thing.
 And which "shifts" result in near identical smooth candidates..thats just residue math..I should be able to figure that out.
 I'll go for a run.. let me give it a go when I get back.
-Either this will work or fck it..
-I'm just going to end my life.
-Fcking tired of shit.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>